• Skip to main content

 If the bag is too big, you’re going to have to pay a fee, so it’s always better to know your bag size and the limitations in advance.
 See the table on easyJet’s fees and charges page for full details, as they can get fairly expensive.

-easyJet does not have a weight limit for carry on bags, as long as you can carry and store it yourself.
-The weight issue applies to checked baggage, since they weigh your checked bags when you check in for you flight.
+easyJet does not have a weight limit for carry-on bags, as long as you can carry and store them yourself.
+The weight issue applies to check baggage since they weigh your checked bags when you check in for your flight.

 The weight limit for a checked bag is 23kg.
 You can buy extra weight in 3kg units, up to a maximum of 32kg per bag.
 No single item can weigh more than 32kg.